stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 ## Notes on Serialization

-To adhere to a generic serializability, the following notes are given:
+To ensure serializability, consider these notes:

 - Enums are serialized as human-readable strings.
 - BigInts are serialized as numbers, strings, or anything that can be parsed by the JavaScript BigInt constructor.